-Prior to 2028, EWEB will need to reassemble an electric supply portfolio for the long-term economic, environmental, and social benefit of our community.
+Prior to 20268, EWEB will need to reassemble an electric supply portfolio for the long-term economic, environmental, and social benefit of our community.
 These electricity supply decisions can be improved by effectively aligning time-of-use consumption, distributed generation, demand response, and efficiency programs with the increasingly dynamic future clean energy resources and evolving storage technologies.

-With significant electricity delivery infrastructure commissioned in the 1960s and 1970s, EWEB will need to attenuate and manage the "ballooning" need to replace this concurrently aging equipment while increasing resiliency to potentially disruptive events.
-Electricity investments will be managed by prioritizing high-customer-impact assets and those systems that increase resiliency to community-critical locations.
+With significant electricity delivery infrastructure commissioned in the 1960s and 1970s, even as electrification and loads increase EWEB will need to attenuate and manage the "ballooning" need to replace this concurrently aging equipment while increasing resiliency to potentially disruptive events.
+Electricity investments will be managed by prioritizing high-customerimpact assets and those systems that increase resiliency to community-critical locations.